-The Beryl Institute in Texas defines patient experience as “the sum of all interactions, shaped by an organization’s culture, that influence perceptions across the continuum of carer”.
+The Beryl Institute in Texas defines patient experience as “the sum of all interactions, shaped by an organization’s culture, that influence perceptions across the continuum of care”.
 According to a study conducted by HealthLeader Media, 84% of healthcare leaders rank patient experience among their top three priorities, but more than half have not made those specific investments.

 Unlike customer experience, patient experience hasn’t been an investment option.
 Similar to a buyer-seller relationship, what makes it any different from your recent retail customer experience?
-To ensure you stay on track, here are a few tips to help guide you through to delivering superior patient experience.
+To ensure you stay on track, here are a few tips to help guide you through to delivering superior patient experiences.

 Working towards great patient experience is only half the battle.
-The other half includes collecting feedback and proactively using for improvement and development.
+The other half includes collecting feedback and proactively using it improvement and development.
 The response garnered through face-to-face meetings or digital channels, be it text messages or email, is imperative to understand the patient’s perspective.
 It can help you recognize what you are doing right and what you are not.
 For example, some healthcare giants use toll-free calls and free-text features to receive both specific and generic feedback as a platform to build trust and loyalty with patients.

 As technology plays a big role, some healthcare organizations have already embraced the use of online portals to store patient information and data.
-They use for storing test results, doctors’ notes, or other patient file contents in a user-friendly but secure way.
+They use it for storing test results, doctors’ notes, or other patient file contents in a user-friendly but secure way.

 This gives patients the ability to get copies of their medical records - without any help.
 According to research by the Healthcare Information and Management Systems Society (HIMSS), facilitating ongoing communication between patients and physicians either via an app or online portal can improve engagement rates by 60% or higher.

-For healthcare institutions to remain relevant, it is no longer required of them to compare in their circles of health and wellness alone.
+For healthcare institutions to remain relevant, it is no longer required of them to compare themselves in their circles of health and wellness alone.
 In the age of patient experience, every interaction is treated as a unique and important puzzle piece, in an otherwise data-centric and digital world.